The Story Behind Avista’s Patient Ambassador for the March of Dimes

 Roelyn looks forward to the day when she can look at her son’s face without seeing cords and tubes.
 But for now, she understands that Lane depends on them.
 “I’m very blessed.
 If this had happened 50 years ago, there’s a good chance neither of us would have made it, but because of the advances in equipment and the amazing medical care, I get to bring a special human being into the world and watch him grow.
 I have Dr. Schultz and Avista Adventist Hospital to thank for our survival.”

-Although we expect that each birth experience will be smooth and trouble-free, it's reassuring to know that the New Life Birth Center is has a Level III Neonatal Intensive Care Unit (NICU) and is equipped for emergency situations, complications and cesarean deliveries if needed.
-Each birthing suite is equipped with the latest technology that is kept close at hand.
-In addition, Avista offers the following services designed to handle complicated births and babies with special needs:
+Although we expect that each birth experience will be smooth and trouble-free, it's reassuring to know that the New Life Birth Center has a Level III Neonatal Intensive Care Unit (NICU) and is equipped for emergency situations and complications.
+Avista offers the following services designed to handle complicated births and babies with special needs:

 - Dedicated surgical suite for cesarean births